 Old receivers formerly used on the 140-foot telescope were revived and adapted for use on the 20-meter, providing receivers sensitive to 1.3-1.8 GHz, and 8-10 GHz.

-Automated through the University of north Carolina’s Skynet program, it is in regular use for educational activities around the U.S. and around the world.
-Via Internet remote control, students use the 20-meter to observe the invisible Universe from their classrooms.
+Automated through the University of North Carolina’s Skynet program, it is in regular use for educational activities around the U.S. and around the world.
+Via Internet remote control, students use the 20-meter to observe the invisible Universe from their classrooms and homes.

 A project with Virginia Tech and West Virginia University has used the 20-meter to search for the mysterious “fast radio bursts”, flashes of radio energy that happen seemingly at random spots in the sky at random times.
-Many observatories, as well as Green Bank, are trying to gather more information to understand what is making these signals.
+Many observatories, including the one in Green Bank, are trying to gather more information to understand what is making these signals.